-This Pumpkin Seeds recipe was shared with me when I visited some friends in Gig Harbor, Washington.
-I wanted to roast a whole pumpkin for some recipes I was working on and Kristi shared this unique way of roasting pumpkin seeds that her mom always used.
+This Soy Sauce Pumpkin Seeds recipe was shared with me when I visited some friends in Gig Harbor, Washington.
+I wanted to roast a whole pumpkin for some recipes I was working on and Kristi shared this unique (to me anyway) way of roasting pumpkin seeds that her mom always used.
 I loved it and learned to do it with her and she gave me the blessing to share it with you here.

 The process is simple but the flavor is HUGE!
 I was so impressed.
 I love when the simplest ingredients provide the biggest impact.

-She started by soaking the cleaned pumpkin seeds in just enough soy sauce to cover them by half.
-Do this by simply placing them in a measuring cup and dousing them with soy.
-This will vary slightly by how big your pumpkin was, but I was cooking two small pie pumpkins and we used about 3/4 cup of soy sauce.
+Soak the cleaned pumpkin seeds in just enough soy sauce to cover them.
+Do this by simply placing them in a bowl and dousing them with soy.
+This will vary slightly by how big your pumpkin was, but I was cooking two small pie pumpkins and we used about ¾ cup of soy sauce.

 You know they are done when all the seeds move freely on the pan and you don't see any visible shine on them.
 The roasted pumpkin seeds can be stored at room temperature in a covered dish for up to a week.
 If they get tacky at all, that's if they last that long, you can re-toast them for 5 minutes in the oven to bring the crunch back.

 For more pumpkin goodness take a look at the pumpkin section of my blog.
 You will find recipes there like my delicious Pumpkin Chili, and my OUTSTANDING Pumpkin Spiced Iced Chai Latte, featuring my famous Pumpkin Milk.
 But dig deep and get my Perfect Pumpkin Cheesecake recipe, it is perfect for Thanksgiving dinner, and way better than pumpkin pie!